Facebook and its family of apps recover from major outage

-New Delhi, March 20 (IANS) Facebook and its family of apps like WhatsApp and Instagram have recovered from a major global outage caused by a technical issue.
+New Delhi: Facebook and its family of apps like WhatsApp and Instagram have recovered from a major global outage caused by a technical issue.

 During the outage late on Friday, more than 1 lakh users reported issues with Instagram on online outage tracker DownDetector, and over 25,000 users reported issues with WhatsApp.